MeanyLodge/History/Water.md

 Established "continuous community domestic supply for a lodge" from [Tombstone Creek](Tombstone-Creek).
 Priority date: June 30, 1889.

 Water piped in from nearby creek. <sup>[hw][]</sup>

+The original pipe line was iron (you can still some remnants of it in the road up to the Lane) was installed in approximately 1928 which lasted months (froze in the first winter and split).
+It was replaced shortly there after and lasted until the early '80. <sup>[rn][]</sup>

 #### 1939